siangernlow/tp/docs/UserGuide.md

 * `LOCATION_INDEX` refers to the index of the location as viewed from the most recently displayed location list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * `LOCATION_ID` must belong to a location within VirusTracker.
+* All visits that contains the specified locations would also be deleted.

 Examples:
 * `list l/infected` followed by `deleteLocation 2` deletes the 2nd location in the displayed location list.